LawanMercy/Sales_Performance_Analysis/README.md

 5. Revenue were mostly generate in Califonia, New York, Washington and Pnnsyvania and the company generate the least revenues from Wyoming, South Dakota, West  Virginia, and North Dakota.

 6. Majority of our order Perecntage are placed through standard Class.

+# Recommendation

+1. ** Optimize Discounts and Incentives:** Limit to 20% on high-performing products.
+Give insentives to customers generating more profit to the company, have a follow-up routine with customers, as I noticed our top customers throughout the years are not being retained.

+2. **Geo-targeted Strategies:** Expand to underperforming regions with promotional offers.
+By conducting a location analysis for the states earning low revenues, It can help determine what factors are contributing to the low sales.

+3. **Focus On Growing Segments:** Enhance marketing for the Home Office segment due to rising engagement.
+Allocate more funds to advertising in those states, and train sale support team in those states to help grow their productivity.

+4. **Time-based Promotions:** Run campaigns aligned with high-traffic months (Q4 and Q2)